Chelsea Manning: Release of material to WikiLeaks

 Manning told the court that, during her interaction with WikiLeaks on IRC and Jabber, she developed a friendship with someone there, believed to be Julian Assange (although neither knew the other's name), which she said made her feel she could be herself.
 Army investigators found 14 to 15 pages of encrypted chats, in unallocated space on her MacBook's hard drive, between Manning and someone believed to be Assange.
 She wrote in a statement that the more she had tried to fit in at work, the more alienated she became from everyone around her.
-The relationship with WikiLeaks had given her a brief respite from the isolation and anxiety.

 Email to supervisor, recommended discharge

 On April 24, 2010, Manning sent an email to her supervisor, Master Sergeant Paul Adkins—with the subject line "My Problem"—saying she was suffering from gender identity disorder.
 She attached a photograph of herself dressed as a woman and with the filename breanna.jpg.
 She wrote:

 This is my problem.
 I've had signs of it for a very long time.
 It's caused problems within my family.
 I thought a career in the military would get rid of it.
 It's not something I seek out for attention, and I've been trying very, very hard to get rid of it by placing myself in situations where it would be impossible.
 But, it's not going away; it's haunting me more and more as I get older.
 Now, the consequences of it are dire, at a time when it's causing me great pain in itself.

 Adkins discussed the situation with Manning's therapists, but did not pass the email to anybody above him in his chain of command; he told Manning's court-martial that he was concerned the photograph would be disseminated among other staff.
 Captain Steven Lim, Manning's company commander, said he first saw the email after Manning's arrest, when information about hormone replacement therapy was found in Manning's room on base; at that point Lim learned that Manning had been calling herself Breanna.